Tajrish: History

+Demographics

 Population

-The population of the city of Tajrish in 1335 was 26,525 and in the census of 1365 was about 40,000.In the 1996 census, due to Tajrish being connected to the city of Tehran and being located in the Greater Tehran area, its population was mentioned along with the population of Tehran.
+The population of the city of Tajrish in 1335 was 26,525 and in the census of 1365 was about 40,000.
+In the 1996 census, due to Tajrish being connected to the city of Tehran and being located in the Greater Tehran area, its population was mentioned along with the population of Tehran.

-Language dialect
+Dialect

 Tajrishi is also a dialect of Persian, which is nowadays almost extinct and has been replaced by standard Persian.
 The etymology of the word Tajrish itself is unknown.